marketing

 The British Columbia Liberal Party recently hired a former photojournalist to photograph its leader, the current premier of that province.
 The party is heading towards a 2017 election.

-The Wildrose Party of Alberta did the same thing a year ago by hiring (on a part-time basis) a working photojournalist.
+The Wildrose Party of Alberta did the same thing a year ago by hiring (on a part-time basis) a freelance photojournalist.

 Almost every photographer, hired by the Prime Minister’s Office (PMO) to cover the Canadian Prime Minister, has been a working photojournalist.

-In the first two cases, the photographers are paid by the provincial party, not the taxpayers.
+In the first two cases, the photographers are paid by the provincial political party, not the taxpayers.

-Political parties could save a lot of money by hiring the lowest-bidder-with-a-camera, by doing the photos themselves, or by not hiring a professional news photographer at all.
+Political parties could save a lot of money by hiring the lowest-bidder-with-a-camera, by doing the photos themselves, or by not hiring a photographer at all.
+But these political parties know that they need authentic, story-telling photography to communicate their message.
+This is marketing 101.

 Continue reading →